nelsonfigueroa/nelson.cloud/content/posts/2022-12-03-restricting-ruby-on-rails-routes-with-only-and-except.md

 ## Generating All Routes for a Model

-Lets say we have an `item` model in a Ruby on Rails application.
+Let's say we have an `item` model in a Ruby on Rails application.
 To create standard routes for this model, we write the following in `config.rb`:

 ```ruby
 Rails.application.routes.draw do